 Tele-Oncology allows doctors to bill for unpaid phone calls while extending business hours to keep up with billing.
 Telehealth reduces the number of absences and can improve the effectiveness of the practice.
-It can also take your healthcare business to a new level from a competition point of view.
+It can also take your healthcare business to a new level from a competitive point of view.

 Patients Get Treated for Less Money

 Patients spend a lot of money and time looking for health care.
 During the Telehealth visit, the doctor comes to the patient with his or her phone, laptop, or other digital devices.
 Imagine the cost of travel, parking, babysitting, and leisure.
-It takes an extra effort to travel to a distant medical facility and can be stressful, but the costs can really increase.
+It takes extra effort to travel to a distant medical facility and can be stressful, but the costs can really increase.
 In some rural areas, patients have to travel overnight to reach specialists in urban areas.

 Enhanced Quality of Healthcare

-The Agency for Research and Quality in Health states that long-term health improves health care quality, especially in rural areas.
+The Agency for Research and Quality in Health states that long-term health improves healthcare quality, especially in rural areas.
 This is because technology can improve service delivery and the treatment of acute conditions like oncology healthcare.
 Telehealth platform is also used to direct unnecessary ambulance visits.
 It also increases the convenience of treatment, allowing patients to receive help without traveling long distances.

 Reduces Patient Absenteeism

-In the field of oncology healthcare, it is urgent for the patients never to miss an appointment as it can lead to serious problems.
-However, with the help of Tele-Oncology, patients can visit their doctor without leaving their home and making it extremely easy for the improve patient and provider experiences.
+In the field of oncology healthcare, it is urgent for patients never to miss an appointment as it can lead to serious problems.
+However, with the help of Tele-Oncology, patients can visit their doctor without leaving their homes and making it extremely easy the improve patient and provider experiences.
 With the help of advanced technologies used in virtual care for cancer patients, the number of no-shows is going to be less hence making the treatment effective.

-How Health Professionals can Reduce the Cost of Telemedicine for Cancer Patients
+How Health Professionals Can Reduce the Cost of Telemedicine for Cancer Patients

 Due to the widespread adoption of telemedicine solutions in many US healthcare organizations, it has become quite popular for those seeking convenient healthcare without having to visit a doctor in person.
 Among the many benefits of telemedicine, savings in health care bills have contributed to the increase in the number of telemedicine users.
 However, patients are not the only ones who can save money with telemedicine solutions; Doctors will also benefit as healthcare becomes more cost-effective for them.